 I am always looking for more hidden gems, have you been to the Dominican Republic?
 What can you recommend?
 I’d love to hear about them in the comments below.

 My trip to the Dominican Republic was supported by Go Dominican Republic, please take a moment to explore their website.
-Nonetheless all of the photos, videos and opinions are my own (as always).
+Nonetheless all opinions are my own (as always).